Close

 BROWSE: Check out these two-way radios and accessories.

-Illinois’s Madison County, for example, is investing $10 million in new emergency radio system, and in Pennsylvania, Washington County commissioners recently approved a contract with Motorola to install a new emergency radio system for first responders.
+Illinois’s Madison County, for example, is investing $10 million in new emergency radio system, and in Pennsylvania, Washington County commissioners recently approved a contract with Motorola Solutions to install a new emergency radio system for first responders.

 Others are being pushed in this direction.
-In Highlands County, Fla., Motorola has advised county commissioners that the sheriff’s office and fire rescue radios are at “end of life.”
+In Highlands County, Fla., Motorola Solutions has advised county commissioners that the sheriff’s office and fire rescue radios are at “end of life.”

 While emergency radios and their supporting infrastructure are built for longevity, many municipalities are investing in upgrades to take advantage of new features that make radio even more effective in times of crisis.